Probing the nonclassical dynamics of a quantum particle in a gravitational field

 The main hurdle in observing the contributions of $G_H$ to the total time evolution is that in many experimental setups, the Poisson bracket $\{H, W\}$ acts as the leading term while $G_H(W)$ contributes only minor corrections.
-For this reason, we propose an interferometer configuration in which the contribution of the Poisson bracket to the interference signal vanishes, allowing us to directly observe the effect of the nonclassical term.
+For this reason, we propose an interferometer configuration with two source masses in which the contribution of the Poisson bracket to the interference signal vanishes, allowing us to directly observe the effect of the nonclassical term.
 In particular, we get an observable effect when gravity acts on quantum matter via the Schrödinger equation, that is, when $G_H(W)$ is given by the second line in Eq.~\eqref{eq:W_Moyal}.

 \Paragraph{Interferometer scheme} We consider the simplest Mach--Zehnder interferometer scheme in which a quantum particle (say, an atom or a molecule) is split uniformly into two arms and kept in a superposition of two statically distinct states $\ket{L}$ and $\ket{R}$ separated by the distance $\Delta x$.
-The states shall be given by well-localized Gaussian wave packets that are approximately orthogonal, $\braket{L|R} \approx 0$, and they shall be held at fixed positions $x = \pm \Delta x/2$ in a static gravitational potential $V(x)$ sourced by nearby macroscopic masses for the duration $t$ of the superposition, see Fig.~\ref{fig:exp-scheme}.
+The states shall be given by well-localized Gaussian wave packets that are approximately orthogonal, $\braket{L|R} \approx 0$, and they shall be held at fixed positions $x = \pm \Delta x/2$ in a static gravitational potential $V(x)$ sourced by two nearby macroscopic masses for the duration $t$ of the superposition, see Fig.~\ref{fig:exp-scheme}.
 In this effectively one-dimensional description, $x$ is the coordinate along which the two wave packets are placed.

-For experimental feasibility, we refer to the lattice interferometer setup of Ref.~\cite{xu2019probing} in which an ensemble of caesium atoms were kept in a superposition over several micrometers for up to 20 seconds.
-In comparison, the control steps of splitting and recombining the two arms were only several milliseconds short.
-We neglect these steps accordingly and describe the initial particle state by $\hat{\rho}(0) = \ketbra{+}$ and the measurement signal $S$ by a projection of the final particle state $\hat{\rho} (t)$ onto $\ket{+} = (\ket{L} + \ket{R})/\sqrt{2}$,
+For experimental feasibility, we refer to the lattice interferometer setup of Ref.~\cite{xu2019probing,panda2024coherence} in which an ensemble of caesium atoms were kept in a superposition over several micrometers for up to 70 seconds.
+Alternatively, the experiment could be performed in free fall as observable phase shift would be accumulated already after 1 second.
+We shall neglect the short time it takes to split and recombine the two arms for now and describe the initial particle state by $\hat{\rho}(0) = \ketbra{+}$.
+A more realistic description in which the the masses are also present during the splitting and recombination stage will be considered later.
+The measurement signal $S$ is given by a projection of the final particle state $\hat{\rho} (t)$ onto the superposition $\ket{\varphi} = (\ket{L} + e^{-i\varphi}\ket{R})/\sqrt{2}$, with a suitably chosen recombination phase $\varphi$ for maximum sensitivity to gravitational phase shifts,